 On-Farm Evaluation & Meetings: Mentors schedule 3 larger evaluations with the apprentices throughout the season to review skills checklists, discuss learning goals, observations, and general concerns or questions that arise.
 Monthly check-ins between mentors and apprentices are conducted to assess well-being and exchange more formalized feedback (though feedback is ongoing and often exchanged informally).
 Weekly meetings to review the schedule for the week are to be expected.

-Education and Organic Alberta Conference: All participants will attend supplemental trainings and workshops offered in combination with the farm tours and potlucks.
+Education and Graduation: All participants will attend supplemental trainings and workshops offered in combination with the farm tours and potlucks.
 These workshops are designed to expose apprentices to topics ranging from soil health and land management to financial management and business planning.
-Apprentices will have the opportunity to attend the Organic Alberta Conference in 2021, free of charge, as part of their apprenticeship curriculum and graduation.
+Apprentices will have the opportunity to attend a regenerative agriculture conference (yet to be determined), free of charge, as part of their apprenticeship curriculum and graduation.

 Farm Log: Apprentices receive a workbook to log their day, for recording weather, hours worked, activities, observations, learning goals and questions that arise.
 The farm log is used to guide your check-in with farm mentor and program coordinators.